sonbesie/final_year_project_software/README.md

 The project can be compiled by opening the .pro file in Qt Creator.
 The project depends on OpenCV4 to compile.

 ## Image
-A screenshot of the main windows is given below:
+A screenshot of the main window is given below:

 ![alt text](https://github.com/sonbesie/final_year_project_software/blob/main/window_man.jpg?raw=true)